 • Increasing the oxygen level in the tissues of the body and brain

-Benefits of the Aviv Medical Program include:
+Benefits of the Aviv Medical Program for Pediatric TBI Include:

 • Improved cognitive performance: